hardisj/erinsaudiocorner/content/english/loudspeakers/Bose_TV_Speaker_Soundbar.md

 * I'm surprised the horizontal radiation is so diffuse.
 I'd have expected this to behave much more like a true point-source given the close center-to-center spacing of the full-range drivers and the tweeter.
 There is a lot of cancellation in the 1300Hz region and I can't imagine this is due to the tweeter (one would expect a tweeter of this size to be crossed much higher; especially since the side drivers are assumedly truly full-range or at least extend to the HF).
 Weird stuff.
 * There is a significant level of limiting here.
 It registers off the chart, literally, from 76dB up to 86dB+.
 So, there is no doubt at all that this speaker incorporates some sort of loudness contour or something of the sort.
 * Dialogue mode makes a drastic effect but surprisingly it really only seems to just increase the level almost overall rather than enhancing a specific region (for example, a boost from 200-800Hz or 2-4kHz for detail).
-* Bass adjustment on this thing is also counterituitive.
+* Bass adjustment on this thing is also counterintuitive.
 In the max bass setting the difference between it and default is only up a dB or two below 100Hz.
 Above this frequency, however, both bass adjustment settings (max and min) are actually *lower* than the default.
 Odd.

 Is this a good alternative to TV speakers?
 Yea, I think so.
 Especially if you enable the dialogue function and aren't really concerned with true full-range response (i.e., no bass).
 But for $250?
 I just don't know.
 Stay tuned for more TV soundbar testing so we can narrow down the selection pool.